 Lewis Prosser, (brother of Gwynne above) was born to John Prosser, a docks labourer, and Hannah Prosser nee Angove.
 In 1911 Lewis was a grocer’s assistant.
 He married Mary Marie Booy from Cardiff in 1915 and they had a son Edward Lewis Colston Prosser.
 Like his brother he also joined the 11th Battalion Welsh Regiment but died of his wounds on 20 Nov 1916 aged 22 in Salonika, Greece.
 He is buried at Karasouli Military Cemetery in Greece.
 He is remembered on the Albany Road Baptist Church war memorial plaque.
 Commonwealth War Graves Commission record.

-MAVIS D REES
+MAVIS DORA REES

 Mavis Rees, aged 9, was injured when a bomb fell on 12 Penylan Road in the final bombing raid on Cardiff.
 She died the next day at the Royal Infirmary.
 She was born on 19th April 1934 and daughter of Dora Rees née Wing and William J Rees.
 She is buried at Cathays Cemetery, Plot EO 2354.
 She is remembered on the Albany Road Baptist Church war memorial plaque.
 Commonwealth War Graves Commission record.
+Her story is told here: Pen-y-lan Road blitz victims

 HARRY EDWARD TAYLOR